InvertGames/uFrame.Documentation/pages/classes/eventaggregator.md

 ## FAQ

-** Is it possible to call Publish() from some random Monobehaviour?
+** Is it possible to call `Publish()` from some random MonoBehaviour?

-You can inherit your Monobehaviour from a [uFrameComponent](uframecomponent.md) to get references to event aggregator and also get callbacks for [KernelLoadedEvent](kernelloadedevent.md) and loading [events](events.md).
+You can inherit your MonoBehaviour from a [uFrameComponent](classes/uframecomponent.md) to get references to event aggregator and also get callbacks for [KernelLoadedEvent](classes/kernelloadedevent.md) and loading [events](events.md).